Skip to main content

 Dates are tentative and subject to change

-Crews will be working between Lyndale and LaSalle/Blaisdell avenues, as well as between First and Chicago avenues.
+• Westbound Franklin Avenue is closed between Lyndale and LaSalle/Blaisdell avenues and between First and Chicago avenues.

-Crews will work between LaSalle and First avenues.
+Crews will begin work in spring 2027 between LaSalle and First avenues.
+All work should be completed by fall.

 About the project